 Don’t add a campden tablet if you are using the traditional method and fermenting with wild yeast which is already present in the apples.

-If you have added campden tablets after 24 hours add your cider yeast, a 5g sachet is sufficient for 23 litres (5 gallons) of juice and ferment between 18 and 24 degrees.
-Although if possible it is best to ferment on the cooler end of this scale as, generally you will get better results.
+24 hours after adding the campden tablet add a 5 gram cider yeast sachet which is suitable to ferment 23 litre (5 gallons) of juice.
+Ferment at a temperature between 18 and 24 degrees C. Fermenting at the cooler end of this scale will produce better results.
 If fermentation has not commenced within a fortnight you may need to add some yeast nutrient.
 It is also worth giving the brew a stir to get oxygen into it which encourages healthy yeast growth.
-Fermentation can take weeks or months.
+Fermentation can take weeks or months in some cases.

 Top Tip: Avoid air contact once fermentation is in progress and keep your vessel topped up with more juice or water if necessary as this will reduce the amount of air contact with the liquid preventing any contamination from unwanted organisms.
-Fit an airlock to your fermenting vessel which will allow Co2 out and stop oxygen from getting in.
+Fit an airlock to your fermenting vessel which will allow Co2 to escape and keep oxygen out.

 When the bubbles through the airlock have slowed this shows that fermentation is close to ending, if you take a hydrometer reading and it is below 1005 you can rack off to a secondary vessel to clear.
-You can add a campden tablet at this point.
+You can add a campden tablet at this point, this will protect it during the transfer.
 Repeat this process if more sediment forms.
 Keep it in a cool place as this can help the sediment settle and improve the clarity of the cider.
 If your cider is acidic leave it to ferment on further in the original vessel and start the racking process once the cider tastes more palatable.
+This is called malolactic fermentation where malic acid is converted to lactic acid which is less sharp.
 If you added a campden tablet before fermentation this may not work.
 Keep it in a moderately warm place during this time.
-This is called malolactic fermentation where malic acid is converted to lactic acid which is less sharp.

 Top Tip: If your finished cider is hazy but tastes good don’t worry a hazy cider doesn’t mean it is a bad cider.